 Experience Career Building and Networking

 Embedded in studio days and Pillow evenings are rigorous career-building practices and seminars.
-Each is an opportunity to gain experience and insights into managing the business of working as an artist and helping achieve your full career potential and aspirations.
+Each is an opportunity to gain experience and insight into managing the business of working as an artist and helping achieve your full career potential and aspirations.

 Managing your career requires working with an entrepreneurial mindset, being business-savvy, and building and maintaining a supportive network.
 To move you forward in these areas, Artist Faculty and The School’s alumni lead seminars with time for discussion and questions.
-Topics range from job searching, community work, wellness practices, contract negotiations, to commercial vs concert work, paid vs unpaid work, managing multiple revenue streams, and freelancing.
+Topics range from job searching, community work, wellness practices, contract negotiations, to commercial vs. concert work, paid vs. unpaid work, managing multiple revenue streams, and freelancing.

 Experience Your Role in the Festival